opencv/opencv/modules/core/doc/basic_structures.rst

     ..

 #.
     sparse matrix iterators.
-Like
-    :ref:`Mat`     iterators and unlike
-    :ref:`MatND`     iterators, the sparse matrix iterators are STL-style, that is, the iteration loop is familiar to C++ users:
+They are similar to ``MatIterator``, but different from :ref:`NAryMatIterator`.
+That is, the iteration loop is familiar to STL users:

     ::